Tagged: scripts

 Also when it comes down to like script length, we tend to aim around the kind of 15 second mark for a commercial and then I might edit that down to about 12 seconds.
 And also it depends what kind of performance it is.
 If the scriptwriter wants to bring out a comedy style read and we need to set the scene, then we might need a little bit more time for us to be able to do that.
 So I might take that to like 15, 20 seconds so that the voice artist has enough time to really get that performance.

-- This topic was modified 2 years, 4 months ago by Rich ODonoghue.
+- This topic was modified 2 years, 5 months ago by Rich ODonoghue.

-- This topic was modified 1 year, 12 months ago by Rich ODonoghue.
+- This topic was modified 2 years ago by Rich ODonoghue.

-- This topic was modified 1 year, 1 month ago by Rich ODonoghue.
+- This topic was modified 1 year, 2 months ago by Rich ODonoghue.

 November 21, 2023 at 3:57 pm #404Rich ODonoghueKeymasterIf you went to VOX this weekend you will have heard how important the human touch is to our creative industry.
 We were approached by a few voices after Hugh’s talk as people know that we have a script writing team and are always aiming to pull out the best performances with scripts that highlight the talent, skills and personality of the voice.
 It was nice to hear that what Hugh had to say resonated with people that we work with.